 Australian International Olive Awards, promoting and celebrating quality.

-The Australian International Olive Awards (AIOA), in its third year, is one of the newest and most comprehensive olive oil and table olive competitions in the world.
+The Australian International Olive Awards (AIOA), in its fourth year, is one of the newest and most comprehensive olive oil and table olive competitions in the world.
 Its aim is to professionally and rigorously judge extra virgin olive oil (EVOO), flavoured olive oils and table olives from around the globe, uncover those with the highest quality and flavour and then award them medals and trophies in recognition of excellence.

 This competition is an industry organisation-owned competition: there is no agenda except to promote and celebrate quality extra virgin olive oil, flavoured olive oil and table olive production, and to nurture growers and producers to improve and further develop their capabilities.

 The competition convenor places a strong focus on drawing together an international judging panel of more than 30 well-credentialed olive experts from across the globe and Australia.
 Together they form judging panels of the highest calibre, offering a wealth of global olive competition experience and knowledge which then allows for objective judging panels.
 These diverse panels ensure a thoughtful, non-biased judging process based purely on merit.

 Every entry is treated fairly and with respect, with the judging panels given adequate time to assess each entry’s aroma and organoleptic characteristics.
 Northern Hemisphere oils are tasted separately from the Southern Hemisphere oils.
 Medals are then awarded on those individual merits, rather than by comparison.
 The judges’ assessments are used to provide comprehensive tasting note feedback for all entries which can be used for future improvement and promotion.

 Additional refresher training is undertaken by all judges to align palates and benchmark product styles.
 This ensures the highest level of quality and consistency across all classes and the judging panel.